Gorgon (Inhuman): Fictional character biography

 The son of archivist Milena and architect Korath (brother of the previous king Agon), Gorgon Petragon is a cousin of king Black Bolt and a member of the Royal Family of the Inhumans.
-As is custom among the Inhumans, Gorgon was exposed to the Terrigen Mists as a teenager, gaining increased strength, while his feet were transformed to hooves, capable of generating highly destructive seismic waves.
-As an adult, Gorgon became Black Bolt's personal bodyguard and is responsible for training youths recently exposed to the Terrigen Mists in the use of their newly acquired powers and abilities.
+As is custom among the Inhumans, Gorgon was exposed to the Terrigen Mists as a teenager, gaining increased strength, while his feet were transformed into hooves capable of generating destructive seismic waves.
+As an adult, Gorgon becomes Black Bolt's bodyguard and a mentor to the other Inhumans.

 Gorgon first leaves the Inhuman city of Attilan to rescue Medusa (suffering from amnesia at the time), who became lost in the outside world.
 This leads to a battle with the Fantastic Four, who rescued Medusa from the supervillain team the Frightful Four.
 After making contact with the outside world, Gorgon and the rest of the Royal Family have several encounters with the Fantastic Four over the years, seeking their aid against foes such as Black Bolt's brother Maximus, Psycho-Man, and the Sphinx.

 With several other Inhumans, Gorgon also battles the master villain Mandarin, helps free Maximus, journeys to America to search for the missing Black Bolt, and battles Magneto.
 Over the years, and with continued exposure to the outside world, Gorgon has many adventures, usually taking place in the company of fellow members of the Royal Family.

 Significant moments for Gorgon include defying the Attilan Genetics Council and helping to hide the pregnant Medusa (with Black Bolt's child) on Earth; and arguing with Black Bolt over the use of Alpha Primitives as slaves.
 He leads an Inhuman force down to Earth to gain the return of the Terrigen Mists.
 This goes badly as many human captives are slain by an impatient Inhuman named Jolen.
 This sparks a war between Earth and the Inhumans, and Gorgon is captured.
 He is subjected to the Terrigen Mists again.
 This amplifies Gorgon's powers and change him into a true beast with a lion-like head, claws, and uncontrollable rages.
 As with the other Inhumans, he leaves the Moon to assist them in taking over the Kree empire.
 He is later seen with his more humanoid appearance.

-In the Inhuman storyline, he is shot in the spine by NuHuman named Lineage, he is paralyzed waist down and cannot use his powers.
+In the Inhuman storyline, Gorgon is shot in the spine and rendered paraplegic.
+In All-New, All-Different Marvel, he is cured by the Inhuman Panacea.

-As part of the All-New, All-Different Marvel, Gorgon joined the diplomatic mission created by Medusa to oversee the diplomatic relations and handle the recovery efforts of the newly transformed Inhumans.
-During this time, Gorgon rode around in a special wheelchair.
-His paralysis is later cured by NuHuman Panacea.

-During the Inhumans vs. X-Men storyline, Gorgon and Crystal are ambushed by Magneto.